Introduction to Landscape Painting

 Class Description

-In this six-week landscape painting course, participants will delve into essential techniques for capturing nature scenes on canvas.
+In this seven-week landscape painting course, participants will delve into essential techniques for capturing nature scenes on canvas.
 Through a series of guided exercises and demonstrations, students will learn to simplify natural forms into basic shapes and tones, experiment with light, shadow, and color mixing, and build their own compositions.
 Each session progressively builds on previous skills learned; by course end, students will have developed confidence and foundational techniques to form cohesive landscape compositions.

 Price